mjhea0/jquery-madlibs/readme.md

 ### What's going on?

 1. `$("#btn-click").click(function(e) {` is the event.
-This iniates the process, running the code in the remainder of the function.
+This initiates the process, running the code in the remainder of the function.
 In other words, the remaining JavaScript/jQuery does not run until there is a button click.
 2. `var input = $("input").val()` sets a variable called "input", while `.val()` fetches the value from the form input.
 3. `id="btn-click"` is used to tie the HTML to the JavaScript.
-This id is reference in the initial event within the JavaScipt file - `"#btn-click"`.
+This id is reference in the initial event within the JavaScript file - `"#btn-click"`.
 4. `console.log(input)` displays the word to the end user via the JavaScript console.

 Open "index.html" in your browser.
 Make sure you have your JavaScript console open.
 Enter a word in the input box and click the button.
 This should display the word in the console: